ngsutils/ngsutils/README.md

 Installing
 ---

-Checkout the code and run `build_deps.sh`.
-This will download and compile `pysam` (and if needed, `Cython`).
-Cython will be installed into your user-packages folder for Python (usually in `$HOME/.local`).
-Pysam will be installed in the `ngsutils/ext` folder and loaded as needed by the main scripts.
+Checkout the code and run `make`.
+This will create a virtualenv folder (env) and install the needed libraries.
+The only libraries that are mandatory are *pysam* and *cython*.
+Cython requires that the Python headers be present on the system.
+For a linux system this can be achieved by installing 'python-devel' or similar.

 If you need read-only access use:
 `git clone git://github.iu.edu/mbreese/ngsutils.git`